 Food is culture, and the best food rarely comes with a white tablecloth.

 Follow the locals to where the lines are long, the plates are simple, and the flavors are real.
-Street markets and hole-in-the-wall eateries often serve the most authentic dishes at a fraction of the cost.
+Street markets and hole in the wall eateries often serve the most authentic dishes at a fraction of the cost.

 In Thailand, grab pad thai from a cart; in Italy, enjoy pizza al taglio standing at a counter; in Mexico, let tacos be your daily joy.